Last Updated on August 22, 2022

 Provide enough assets

 Google allows you to provide up to 15 headlines and 4 descriptions.
-While you don’t NEED to add 15, get creative in adding a few less obvious headlines in there so that Google can generate as many variations of your ad as possible.
+While you don’t NEED to add all 15, get creative in adding a few less obvious headlines.

 Ad level Asset Details